Contact

 The LP must keep financial records and underlying documents for a period of at least five years from the date of completion of the transaction, or the termination of the business relationship, to which they relate.

-LPs on the Register on 31 December of any year must pay their annual fees (currently US$750)7 to the Registrar by 30 April of the following year.
-If the fees are not paid by 30 April, penalties begin to accrue from 1 May and, if the fees remain unpaid, LPs become liable to be struck off the Register.
+LPs on the Register on 31 December of any year must pay their annual fees (currently US$750)6 to the Registrar by 30 April of the following year.
+If the fees are not paid by 30 April, penalties begin to accrue from 1 May and, if the fees remain unpaid, LPs become liable to be struck off the Register and de-registered.

-LPs (and any general partner and/or limited partner of the LP that is itself a BVI LP or BVI company) must file their annual economic substance declaration with the BVI International Tax Authority within 6 months of the end of their financial period.8 Please see our guide BVI economic substance legislation for further information.
+LPs (and any general partner and/or limited partner of the LP that is itself a BVI LP or BVI company) must file their annual economic substance declaration with the BVI International Tax Authority within six months of the end of their financial period.
+Please see our Guide on BVI economic substance legislation for further information.

 Contacts